mrjvb/lpr-work/README.md

 * Paper webpage: http://sergiomsilva.com/pubs/alpr-unconstrained/

-If you use results produced by our code in any publication, please cite the paper:
+The authors requested to cite the following paper if results produced by the code in are published in any publication:

 ```
 @INPROCEEDINGS{silva2018a,